nik-john/book_keeping/README.md

     • Commit column change to API
     • Implement the Book Keeping on a Modal instead of block tables
     • Use more Icons and lesser Text
+    • Make site responsive for smaller devices.
+I deliberately did not concentrate on smaller form factors as I assumed that because this is such a data heavy web app, not a lot of people would access it from mobile devices.
+The app is usable, but could use some more love in terms of mobile use.